Powered by agentic AI: How decades of expertise shaped Chat IQ

 Transparency isn’t optional

 We know that a reliable AI agent should be able to handle as much of the workflow as possible.
-But at the same time, agents need to know what happens behind the curtain so that they can make any tweaks they deem necessary and take over when it’s time for the closing steps.
+But at the same time, agents need to know what happens behind the scenes so that they can make any tweaks they deem necessary and take over when it’s time for the closing steps.
 That’s why transparency is central to the whole system.

 Every interaction across chat, email, text and voice is remembered and applied to the next conversation.
 Agents see the full history in one place.
-Nothing gets lost between channels and nothing has to be explained twice.
+Nothing gets lost between channels, and nothing has to be explained twice.
 As a result, teams don’t wonder what the AI is doing.
 They can see it, understand it and step in with full context when it matters.
-Teams see the intent score, the strategy behind each message and the reasoning the AI used to decide what to send and when.
-This visibility builds trust, accountability and confidence across leasing, marketing and operations.

 A prospect profile card showing tags for request type, readiness to convert and preferred channel, connected to three actions: deliver tailored response, trigger follow-up strategy and update prospect profile